-It’s becoming that time of the year again friends.
-The warming weather may start bringing the critters out of their nesting areas.
+It’s that time of the year again friends.
+The warm weather brings the critters out of their nesting areas.
 Be prepared, by studying up on the difference between bullsnakes and rattlesnakes below.

 by WenOut Staff